Ro-hit-Sonar/Video-support-widget/README.md

 2. **Connection fails**: Check firewall settings and STUN server availability
 3. **Agent not receiving calls**: Verify agent is logged in and has started agent mode
 4. **Audio quality issues**: Check network connection and microphone settings
+5. **Socket.IO connection issues**: Verify the Render server is accessible

 ### Debug Mode

 Open browser developer tools to see detailed connection logs and WebRTC state information.
+The widget includes a debug panel showing real-time connection status.

 ## License